Harman-Maan/Auto-Bing-Search/README.md

 ## History
 "History" is second option in navbar, which simply contains the list of words which have been received from API.

-## Main interface
-I know it is weird putting this in last, but I think this is not that important and the interface is pretty self-explainatory.

-When you land on page you will have a random word.
-Below it a button to get new random word, beside it is a search button which will open a new tab to search that word on Bing.